 A sim with 10GB will cost you around 1500 rupees (Approx 10USD)

-Recently, however, I arranged a new credit card that covers all my travel insurance.
+Recently, I arranged a new credit card that covers all my travel insurance.
 If you travel a lot, this is something I recommend looking into.
 I can save up to $1,000 a year on travel insurance.
+This is just one of my travel hacks.

-You can use the Money Converter website to find out current exchange rates.
+The currency in Sri Lanka is Sri Lankan Rupee.
+You can use the Money Converter website to find out current exchange rates for Sri Lankan Rupees.

 Sri Lankan Rupees are a closed currency so you won’t be able to get Sri Lankan rupees until you arrive.
 There are plenty of places to exchange cash at the airport.